jus/jus/README.md

 Squeeze metadata out of a directory full of files.

-Give it a directory, get back a javascript object full of useful m

-jus ./my-cool-site > pages.json

-Write node-style javascript with `require`.

-express
-browserify
-markdown
-HTML
-handlebars

-There are four

 ## Pages

 Pages are written in Markdown, HTML, or Handlebars, or a combination thereof.